 Where to buy a new car

-When buying a new car, you’ve got the choice of either using a car dealership or a car broker.
-Both have different advantages and drawbacks, so here are the facts you need to know before deciding which route to take.
+When buying a new car, you can choose between using a car dealership or a car broker.
+Both have different advantages and drawbacks, so here are the facts you need to know before deciding.

 Buying a new car from a dealer